-Unfortunately, on paper I don’t look like much.
+On some level, I understand why, on paper, I don’t look like much.
 I have had international volunteering experience at some of the most prestigious footballing events in the world, but no full-time employment.
-It doesn’t seem to matter that I have spent years, and tens of thousands of my own money, to pursue my passion for football.
-It doesn’t seem to matter that I moved thousands of miles away from my home and my family to pursue my dream career in football.
-For every football club or company that asks you to bring your passion and drive, when it comes right down to it, they’re also looking for credentials.
-I barely even get to the interviewing stage in my applications.
-I never get to tell them that I can read and assimilate new information at a rapid speed.
-I never get to tell them that I am so good at learning and applying new knowledge that I’ve been known to be able to teach others after just three months.
+How do you convey, in a cover letter, the years and the massive amounts of hard earned savings invested to pursue my passion for football?
+Is a CV ever enough to get the message across that I moved thousands of miles away from my home and family to pursue a dream career in football?
+No matter how much passion and drive I have, I still do not have the credentials.
+As I rarely make it to the interviewing stage in my applications, I never get to explain that I can read and assimilate new information at a rapid speed.
+I never get to explain that I am so good at learning and applying new knowledge that I’ve been known to be able to teach others after just 3 months.
 I never get to say that I constantly improve myself by taking new courses and gaining new skills.
-I never get to tell them that I have a natural aptitude for analytics, research, organisation, and figuring out new solutions to a problem.
-All they see is that I have ten years working experience, none that is very senior and none in football.
-I rarely get asked why I am in this industry at all.
-The truth is that football gave me hope.
+I never get to explain that I have a natural aptitude for analytics, research, organisation, and figuring out new solutions to a problem.
+All my CV shows is that I have 10 years working experience, none that is very senior and none in football.
+I desperately wish that one of the application forms would ask me why I am in this industry.
+I would gladly tell them that football gave me hope.